Skip to contents

 The output files are saved to your working directory.
 You can change the save location by adjusting the output_dir argument.
 Examples of outputs are available in inst/outputs.

-Use the outputs from browseMetadata() as a reference when running mapMetadata().
+Use the outputs from browse_metadata() as a reference when running map_metadata().

 To run the mapping function in demo mode, use: